VirgilSecurity/awesome-virgil/README.md

 ### With Firebase

 * [Add end-to-end encryption to your Firebase application](https://developer.virgilsecurity.com/docs/use-cases/v5/encrypted-communication-for-firebase) - In this tutorial, we will help you add end-to-end encryption to your Firebase application to secure your messages and user data.
 * [Demo Web](https://github.com/VirgilSecurity/demo-firebase-js) - A simple Web application that demonstrates how the end-to-end encryption works.
-The application uses firebase as a backend service for authentication and chat messaging.
+The application uses Firebase as a backend service for authentication and chat messaging.
 * [Virgil Cloud Function for Firebase](https://github.com/VirgilSecurity/virgil-e3kit-firebase-func) use Firebase as a backend service for authentication and chat messaging and Virgil E3kit.

 ### With Twilio